Missing man found safe and well

-UPDATED 10.40AM: North Yorkshire Police now say the 40-year-old man who was missing from the Haxby Road area of York has been located safe and well.
+UPDATED 10.45AM: North Yorkshire Police now say Jason has been found safe and well.

-AN appeal has been launched to find a high-risk missing man last seen in York.
+AN urgent appeal has been launched to find a missing man who is classed as 'high risk'.

+A spokesman for North Yorkshire Police said: "Our officers are currently searching for Jason Conway, 32, who went missing from his home in the early hours of this morning (Wednesday, January 26).

-North Yorkshire Police say 40-year-old Shane Bradley was last seen in the Haxby Road area of York at around 10am yesterday (January 23).
+"He was last seen leaving his address on Grosvenor Crescent in Scarborough at around midnight.

-A police spokesman said: "Officers are currently carrying out enquiries to locate him but are growing increasingly concerned for his welfare and are now treating him as a high-risk missing person.
+"We are currently carrying out enquiries to locate him but are growing increasingly concerned for his welfare and are now treating him as a high risk missing person.

-"The force is now asking for anyone who may have seen Shane, or who has information about his whereabouts, to contact them immediately.
+"We are now asking for anyone who may have seen Jason, or who has information about his whereabouts, to contact us immediately."

-"He is described as white, about 5ft 8ins tall of slim build with broad shoulders.
-He has ginger hair that is balding on top."

-Shane was last seen wearing a blue jacket, bright blue jogging bottoms with the number 3 on the bottom left ankle, a cream round neck jumper, black and grey trainers and a black and great beanie hat.
+Jason is described as white, with brown hair and green eyes and approximately 6’1 in height.
+He was last seen wearing a loose black t shirt, white shorts and white socks.

+Anyone who has seen him, or has information that could assist, is asked to call 101.

 Comments: Our rules